 AGI's Geoscience Workforce page

 Return to FAQs

-Can you identify this rock, mineral, or fossil?
+Can you identify this rock, mineral, gem, or fossil?

-We are sorry, but we are unable to reply to requests to identify rocks, minerals, gemstones, fossils, meteorites or other materials.
+Our small staff is unable to assist with the identification of rocks, minerals, gemstones, fossils, meteorites or other materials.

 The best way to get a reliable identification is to take the specimen to a qualified person who can handle the specimen and examine it properly.
 The most qualified people are usually those who live or work near the area where you found the specimen.
-They usually know the local rocks, minerals, and fossils better than anyone.
+They usually know the local rocks, minerals, gems, and fossils better than anyone.
 Here are some good places to try: A) a geological survey; B) a university geology professor; C) a rock shop; or D) a rock club.
-Many of these people provide these consultations for free as a part of their job.
-We also have information on this website that is useful for rock and mineral identification.Return to FAQs
+Many of these people provide these consultations for free as a part of their job or hobby.
+Get in touch with them in advance, before you decide to visit, to avoid a wasted trip.

 Can I get a link on Geology.com?

 We do not sell or trade links.
 For information on advertising, please visit our advertising page.Return to FAQs

 Most geologic maps that are available to the public have been published by government agencies, such as a geological survey.
 They usually sell printed copies of their maps and sometimes have digital versions that can be viewed or printed.
 We have a list of all of the geological survey websites that we know about.
 Please check their website for purchase or download information.

 The United States Geological Survey has published thousands of geologic maps.
 They have a database of geologic maps on their website, and some of the maps listed in the database can be viewed online.
 Also, Andrew Alden has a nice collection of state geologic maps in digital format at ThoughtCo.com.Return to FAQs